-Ultrasound was discovered in 1880 by Jacques and Pierre Curie and its first application were to detect submarines in 1917.
-In 1956, a team led by Obstetrician Ian Donald and engineer Tom Brown developed the first ultrasound machine to be used in clinical practice.
-As you can imagine the first applications of ultrasound were primarily in baby scanning.
-By the end of the 20th century, ultrasound scans were extensively used in maternity clinics.
+Ultrasound was first discovered in 1880 by Jacques and Pierre Curie, and its initial application was in detecting submarines during World War I. The technology was later developed for medical purposes, and in 1956, a team led by obstetrician Ian Donald and engineer Tom Brown developed the first ultrasound machine for clinical practice.
+Initially, ultrasound was primarily used for baby scanning, but by the end of the 20th century, it had become a standard diagnostic tool in maternity clinics and beyond.

 The earliest ultrasound images were black and white, a format that is still in use today.
 These two-dimensional (2D) images form the basis of many ultrasound scans, providing doctors with a clear, real-time view of the body's internal structures.

 Colour Doppler, or colour flow Doppler, was discovered by Christian Doppler in 1841.
 This technology allows for the visualization of blood flow during an ultrasound scan.
 Colour flow is now widely used in medical imaging, as it helps to differentiate between various structures that may have a similar appearance on a 2D ultrasound image.

 Colour Doppler adds a colour overlay to the 2D ultrasound image, representing the movement of blood within the vessels.
 This technology is particularly useful for assessing blood flow within organs, such as in a thyroid scan for cases of thyroiditis, or for evaluating the vascularity of tumours found during breast, pelvic, or liver scans.

 Duplex and triplex Doppler ultrasounds build upon the basic principles of colour Doppler, incorporating additional features to provide a more detailed view of blood flow and velocity.